Revisiting the $DD^\ast$ chiral interactions with the local momentum-space regularization up to the third order and the nature of $T_{cc}^+$: Summary

 The contact interactions and the subleading $\pi D^{(\ast)}$ vertices are ascribed to the heavier meson exchanging, and consequently the LECs are estimated with the resonance saturation model.
 We notice that the subleading $\pi D^{(\ast)}$ couplings are much smaller that those in the $\pi N$ system, which makes the binding force of $DD^\ast$ mainly come from the short-range part.
 This is very different with that of the $NN$ system.

+We study the analytic expression of the TPE interactions in coordinate space, and we find that its asymptotic behavior at long distance is similar but slightly different with that of the $NN$ forces.
+Along this line, we get the asymptotic behavior $ae^{-2m_\pi r}/r^2$ of the TPE interaction in the long-range limit.
+However, for the range $1 <r<2$\text{ fm} where HAL QCD obtained the above behavior, our calculations imply that $ae^{-2m_\pi r}/r^n$ with $n>2$ behavior are also very important.
+We also analyze the contributions of the contact, OPE and TPE interactions at each order by defining pion interactions vanishing at origin.
+We notice that the contact interaction is much stronger than the OPE and TPE, which means the medium- and long-range parts of pion-exchange interaction are weak.

-We investigate the pole trajectory of $DD^\ast$ scattering T-matrix in two cases---keeping the contact interactions up to NLO and N$^2$LO, respectively.
-The pole trajectory are very similar in these two cases, which implies the low-energy expansion works well in the isoscalar channel.
+We investigate the pole trajectory of $DD^\ast$ scattering T-matrix without and with considering the complete three-body effects, respectively.
+The width of $DD^\ast$ bound state would be two times larger than that of $\Tcc$ if not considering the effective contribution of $D^\ast$ width, while the width of $\Tcc$ can be reproduced once the complete three-body effects is considered.
 The binding solution only exists in the isoscalar channel, and this is consistent with the experimental data.
 Our calculation favors the molecular explanation of $\Tcc$.